bsolomon1124/misc/azure/azure_notes.md

 **Application SLA**: an SLA created by you the developer in the interest of setting a performance target for your application.

-**Resiliency**: the ability of a system to recover from failures and continue to function.

 - High availability and disaster recovery are two crucial components of resiliency
 - When designing your architecture you need to design for resiliency, and you should perform a Failure Mode Analysis (FMA)

-**Availability**: the time that a system is functional and working.

 ## Create an Azure account ([home](#))